Autodesk-Forge/forge-model.properties-versions.difference/README.md

 # Description

-This sample demonstrates the use case to check model versions differences by **Model Properties API** of BIM360 or ACC.
-It will visual the added items, removed items and updated items of versions.
-It will also tell if geometry is changed, if properties are changed and the changed properties list.
+This sample demonstrates the use case of comparing two versions of a model by **Model Properties API**.
+The result is visualized as added, removed and updated items from the previous version.
+Change can be  geometry as well as among properties.

 # Thumbnail
 <img src="./help/main.png" width="800">